xieyuheng/logic-db/docs/clause-and-effect/README.md

 # Clause and effect

-- "Clause and effect: Prolog programming for the working programmer"
+"Clause and effect: Prolog programming for the working programmer"
-  - by William F. Cloeksin, 1997
+is a book by William F. Cloeksin, published at 1997.